 The ten-year gap between the initial Pentecost and Peter’s call to go to Cornelius’s home surprised me.
 I never realized in my prior reading of Acts how much time had passed between the two events.

 I was similarly startled to learn of the length of time between Saul’s vision on the road to Damascus and the actual start of his ministry to the Gentiles in Antioch.
 However, throughout the history of God’s people, we often see the time between one’s call and the actual service vary widely.
-Moses began his call forty years after he first sensed God’s call (See.
+Moses began his call forty years after he first sensed God’s call (See Acts 7:22-30).
 David did not sit on the throne as king for about fifteen years after he was anointed.
 God called Elijah to become a prophet and then tucked him away outside the confines of Israel for over three years.
+(See also 1 Kings 17:7-9 & James 5:17-18)

 As believers in Christ, we are called to put our spiritual gifts to use and spread the message of the gospel.
 These two calls are given the moment we decide to follow Christ.
 As we can see, God is not in a hurry and His timeline is often slower than ours.
 The delay in fulfilling the call could be due to disobedience, but more often than not, God is accomplishing something in our hearts in order to prepare us to serve with excellence.